lmu-dbs/gedi/README.md

 Likewise to the evaluation on the statistical tests in notebook `gedi_figs7and8_benchmarking_statisticalTests.ipynb`, this notebook is used to compute the differences between two correlation matrices $\Delta C = C_1 - C_2$.
 This logic is employed to evaluate and visualize the distance of two correlation matrices.
 Furthermore, we show how significant scores are retained from the correlations being evaluated on real-world datasets coompared to synthesized event log datasets with real-world targets.
 In Fig. 9 and 10 in the paper, the results of the notebook are shown.

 ## Citation
-The `GEDI` framework is taken directly from the original paper by [Maldonado](mailto:andreamalher.works@gmail.com), Frey, Tavares, Rehwald and Seidl and is *to appear on BPM'24*.
+The `GEDI` framework is taken directly from the original paper by [Maldonado](mailto:andreamalher.works@gmail.com), Frey, Tavares, Rehwald and Seidl on BPM'24.

 ```bibtex
 @InProceedings{maldonado2024gedi,